See Any Places – Ancient Site, Historical Site, and Historical Building

 Mongchontoseong Fortress, Seoul Hanseong Baekje Museum, and Seoul Olympic Museum of Art

 Mongchontoseong Earthen Fortification is an ancient earthen rampart dating from the Baekje kingdom.
-Seoul Hanseong Baekje Museum displays artifacts found in Baekje kingdom.
-Seoul Olympic Museum of Art shows various art pieces.
+The Seoul Hanseong Baekje Museum displays artifacts found in the Baekje kingdom.
+The Seoul Olympic Museum of Art exhibited a diverse range of art pieces.
+204

 Coex Mall, Bongeunsa, and Seonjeongneung in Seoul

-Coex is a huge modern underground mall.
-It has an “Instagrammable” library.
-It has lots of dining and shopping options.
-Bongeunsa is a Buddhist temple located next to Coex.
+Coex Mall is a massive, modern underground mall featuring an “Instagrammable” public library and numerous dining and shopping options.
+Bongeunsa is a Buddhist temple located near Coex.
 It was founded in 794 CE.
-The Seonjeongneung is the burial grounds of two Joseon Dynasty kings and one Joseon queen.
+The Seonjeongneung is the burial ground of two Joseon Dynasty kings and one queen.
+200

 Seodaemun Prison History Hall, Seoul

 Seodaemun Prison History Hall is a museum and former prison in Seodaemun-gu, Seoul, South Korea.
 The prison was opened on October 21, 1908, under the name Gyeongseong Gamok.
-During the Japanese colonial period, it was mainly used to jail people who fought for the independence of Korea.
+During the Japanese colonial period, it was primarily used to incarcerate individuals who fought for Korea’s independence.
+189

 Gyeongbokgung Palace, Seoul